ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 request-response pairs themselves without contacting the transparency log.

-Any future monitoring that may be required SHOULD be provided to recipients proactively by the sender.
-However, if this fails, the recipient will need to perform the monitoring themself over an anonymous channel.
+Any future monitoring that may be required SHOULD be provided to recipients proactively by the sender, as this is the most robust way to preserve the sender's anonymity.
+If required future monitoring isn't provided, either accidentally or because the system was intentionally designed that way, the recipient will need to perform the monitoring themself over an anonymous channel.

 ~~~aasvg
 Transparency Log               Alice           Anonymous Group